by Igor Nikiforov and Alexander Simon, July 2012 (updated by Alexander Simon, June 2016)

 To create new configuration, do the following:

 If you are creating a duplicate, the new configuration is created with a name such as Copy_of_Debug.

 For example, you might use "Linux and GNU" for the configuration name if you are on a Linux system.

 For example, select the Linux and GNU configuration, and then you can set the appropriate tool collection by selecting the Build category and selecting GNU from the Tool Collection list.
+Set property Platform Specific Configuration to separate the Linux and Oracle Solaris configurations.
 You can make changes to any other properties appropriate for the platform, and then click OK.

-For example, if you want to create a configuration for developing on Oracle Solaris x86 with Oracle Solaris Studio tools, in Step 1 you would start the IDE on Oracle Solaris x86.
+For example, if you want to create a configuration for developing on Oracle Solaris for x86 with Oracle Developer Studio tools, in Step 1 you would start the IDE on Oracle Solaris for x86.

 After you create all the configurations for the project and push the changes to the master repository, you can update your developer repositories.
 Then you can select a configuration from the Configurations list in the IDE toolbar, or right-click the project and select Set Configuration, or select a configuration in the Project Properties dialog box.